AndreasFaust/react-strapi-img/README.md

 🦊 Take a look at the [example](https://andreasfaust.github.io/react-strapi-img/).

+⚠️ This library is in **beta**-state, which means its API still can change a bit without warning.
+Everything is working great so far, but it still needs some testing.
+As soon as I tested it in production and gathered some feedback, I will release verson `1.0.0`.
+Feel free to join and improve!

 ### What it does

 - Wrap image in proportional container, to preserve and determine height.